-Transparency provisions require a merged firm to provide a regulatory agency with information it otherwise would not be legally required to provide.
-The purpose is to alert the agency to a party's noncompliance with certain remedy requirements.35 For example, while a particular agency
+Transparency provisions require a merged firm to provide a regulatory agency or agency-approved monitor with information it otherwise would not be legally required to provide.
+The purpose is to alert the agency to a party's noncompliance with certain remedy

-- 30 Id.
-See also 2012 FTC Merger Guide note 6 at 16 ('The parties may be required to persuade customers to switch to the buyer and then remain with the buyer for some transitional period while the buyer establishes its own reputation.'). - 31 See e.g., Nevada v.
-UnitedHealth Group Inc, 2008 US Dist LEXIS 109093, at 18 (D Nev 8 October 2008) (requiring the merged firm to divest its individual Medicare Advantage line of business in the Las Vegas area and prohibited the divesting party from using the AARP brand in that area).
+31 id.
+See also 2012 FTC Remedy Guide at 15-16 ('The parties may be required to persuade customers to switch to the buyer and then remain with the buyer for some transitional period while the buyer establishes its own reputation.').

+32 See, e.g., Nevada v.
+UnitedHealth Group Inc, 2008 US Dist Lexis 109093 at 18 (D. Nev.
+8 October 2008) (requiring the merged firm to divest its individual Medicare Advantage line of business in the Las Vegas area and prohibiting the divesting party from using the AARP brand in that area).
 This may become an increased area of focus because the FTC recently reported that '[s]everal buyers in the case study underestimated the strength of brand loyalty and the difficulty customers encountered in switching suppliers.
-In one case, the buyer did not receive the rights to either brand name from the merging parties and could not attract customers, even after lowering its price.' - 32 See 2011 DOJ Policy Guide at 19; 2012 FTC Remedy Guide at 15, 17 ('[T]]he parties may be required to encourage those key employees to transfer to the buyer, for example by providing financial and other incentives to those key employees to accept the buyer's employment offer.'); see also US v.
-United Technologies Corp and Goodrich Corp, Final Judgment (D DC 2013) (No. 1:12-CV-01230-KBJ) (filed 29 May 2013), available at www.justice.gov/atr/case-document/file/514186/download (requiring the merged firm to provide information relating to important personnel and prohibiting it from interfering with employment offers or enforcing non-compete clauses). - 33 Id.
+In one case, the buyer did not receive the rights to either brand name from the merging parties and could not attract customers, even after lowering its price.'

+33 See 2020 DOJ Merger Remedies Manual at 14-15; 2012 FTC Remedy Guide at 15, 17 ('[T]he parties may be required to encourage those key employees to transfer to the buyer, for example by providing financial and other incentives to those key employees to accept the buyer's employment offer.'); see also US v.
+United Technologies Corp and Goodrich Corp, Final Judgment, No. 1:12-CV-01230-KBJ (D.D.C.
+2013, filed 29 May 2013), available at www.justice.gov/atr/case-document/file/514186/download (requiring the merged firm to provide information relating to important personnel and prohibiting it from interfering with employment offers or enforcing non-compete clauses).

+34 id.
 See also United States v.
 AlliedSignal Inc, 2000-2 Trade Cas para.
-73,023 (D DC 2000); United States v.
+73,023 (D.D.C.
+2000); United States v.
 Aetna Inc, 1999-2 Trade Cas paras.
-72,730 (ND Tex 1999). - 34 See 2012 FTC Remedy Guide at 14. - 35 As an example of this, the 2011 DOJ Policy Guide cites United States v.
-MCI Commc'ns Corp, 1994-2 Trade Cas paras.
-70,730 (D DC 1994) (requiring disclosure of various data, including prices, terms and conditions of telecommunications services, volume of traffic, and average time between order and delivery of products between certain entities).
+72,730 (N.D.
+Tex.
+1999).

+35 See 2012 FTC Remedy Guide at 14.

-does not have the authority to regulate prices, it may still require the merged firm to report its pricing information.
+requirements.36 For example, while a particular agency does not have the authority to regulate prices, it may still require the merged firm to report its pricing information.
 Price lists with differential pricing for certain customers could reveal a violation of discrimination provisions in a consent order.
 The agencies frequently require parties to a consent decree to submit periodic compliance reports describing their efforts to comply with the remedy requirements.